DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

   - GantSolution.Module.Win\Controllers\RibbonCustomizationWindowController.cs
   - GantSolution.Module.Win\Editors\CustomGanttEditor.cs

-**Step2.1** Build your solution.
+**Step2.1.** Build your solution.

-**Step3.** Set *GanttSolution.Module.Win.Editors.CustomGanttEditor* as an editor for the class from Step1 **list view**.
+**Step3.** Set *GanttSolution.Module.Win.Editors.CustomGanttEditor* as an editor for the list view of the class from Step1.
 Refer to the following ariticle to learn how to change a list editor's type: [Customize List Editors](https://docs.devexpress.com/eXpressAppFramework/113189/concepts/ui-construction/list-editors#customize-list-editors).